Matthew

 Introduction

-In chapter 13, Matthew brings together a number of kingdom parables.
-Note the setting in 13:1-3a, and in particular, how the parables are for the "crowds".
-In this particular parable, unique to Matthew's gospel, we have a rare explanation of the parable's meaning.
-As with all kingdom parables, we are confronted with the truth that "the kingdom of God is at hand"; it is impacting upon us at this very moment (in the sense of inaugurated).
-In the parable of the weeds we are told of a kingdom "at hand", but of a final judgment that is still in the future.
+In chapter 13 Matthew brings together a number of kingdom parables.
+In this particular parable, unique to Matthew's gospel, we are given an explanation of its meaning.
+As with all kingdom parables, we are confronted with the truth that "the kingdom of God is at hand", that God's gracious reign through our Lord Jesus Christ is bursting in upon us at this very moment.
+This then is the message of the parable of the weeds - the kingdom is "at hand"; judgment is just around the corner.

 The passage

 v24.
-Speaking with "them" (the crowds), Jesus proclaims that the coming of the kingdom of heaven can be compared to the situation of a farmer who has completed his planting and now awaits the harvest.
+Speaking to the crowd, Jesus proclaims that the coming of the kingdom of heaven can be compared to the situation where a farmer has completed his planting and is about to harvest the produce.

 v27-30.
-The farmer ("master") tells his workers to leave both weeds and wheat together.
-At the harvest, separate the two, burning the weeds.
+The farmer tells his workers to leave both weeds and wheat together.
+At the harvest they can separate the two, burning the weeds.

-v40-42.
-Jesus, having identified the actors, now describes the action.
-The focus is on the present reign of Jesus and his role as the eschatological judge who both condemns and blesses.
-So, "he who has ears, let him hear," i.e. "repent or perish."
-Using Zephaniah 1:3, Jesus identifies those who face judgement as the ones who cause offence (are "stumbling-blocks") and who are lawless (ie. without Christ).
-In "the world" they have much in common with the "wheat", but they are children of darkness.
-In the present epoch of Christ's reign they coexist with believers, but the day is coming when they will be weeded out and cast into the fiery furnace, Jer:29:22, Dan.3:6, Rev.20:15.
-This is a place of "tears and bitter regret."
+v40-43a.
+Jesus, having identified the actors, now describes the action and explains its meaning.
+The parable focuses on the day of judgment, the day when Jesus, the eschatological judge, both condemns and blesses.
+Using Zephaniah 1:3, Jesus identifies those who face judgement as the ones who cause offence, the "stumbling-blocks", the lawless ones without Christ.
+In the world they have much in common with the wheat, but they are children of darkness.
+In the present epoch of Christ's reign they coexist with believers, but the day is already upon us when they will be weeded out and cast into the fiery furnace, a place of tears and bitter regret, Jer:29:22, Dan.3:6, Rev.20:15.
+As for those who are blessed, they are the ones who have found righteousness in Christ, who shine in the kingdom displaying the glory of Christ.

 Repent and believe

-This parable reminds us that "the fields are white for harvest.
+The parable of the weeds in the field reminds us that "the fields are white for harvest.
 Already the reaper is taking his pay and gathering a crop for eternal life", John 4:35-36.
 The harvest is upon us; the day when there will be winners and losers "is at hand".
-So, it is obviously time to "repent and believe".
-The parable of the Weeds and the Wheat, like all kingdom parables, confronts us with the gospel of the coming kingdom.
+So know this, it is time to "repent and believe."

 Discussion